DucHuySET/os_project/README.md

 ```
 result: Server listening on port 12345...

-for client, can modify GET, PUT, POST
+for client, can modify GET, PUT, POST, run in other terminal
 ```
 cd ..
 cd client